-- If your disability is through the - - Federal Social Security Administration: Any documentation from Social Security certifying you are disabled and receiving benefits is acceptable.
+• Federal Social Security Administration: Obtain a Benefit Verification Letter certifying you are disabled and receive benefits.
 Forms should not be more than 6 months old.
-A Benefit

-Verification Letter is preferred.
-To get a Benefit Verification Letter, contact your local Social Security office, call 1-800-772-1213 or go online to www.socialsecurity.gov/myaccount.
-All benefit letters, whether created online or obtained from a local office, must indicate disability qualification and include name, address, date of birth, last 4 digits of your social security number and benefit amount.
-New applicants are required to contact Kentucky Fish and Wildlife at 1-800-858-1549 during normal business hours to process an application.
+To get a Benefit Verification Letter: Contact your local Social Security office, call 1-800-772-1213 or go online to www.socialsecurity.gov/myaccount.
+Benefit letters must show disability qualification and include your name, address, date of birth, the last 4 digits of your social security number and the benefit amount.